Wrapped Velas (WVLX) Price Hits $0.0220 on Top Exchanges

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Wrapped Velas was first traded on April 25th, 2019.
+Wrapped Velas’ launch date was April 25th, 2019.
 Wrapped Velas’ total supply is 2,279,175,680 coins.
 The Reddit community for Wrapped Velas is https://reddit.com/r/velas and the currency’s Github account can be viewed here.
+Wrapped Velas’ official website is velas.com.
+Wrapped Velas’ official message board is medium.com/velasblockchain.
 Wrapped Velas’ official Twitter account is @velasblockchain and its Facebook page is accessible here.
-The official message board for Wrapped Velas is medium.com/velasblockchain.
-The official website for Wrapped Velas is velas.com.

 Buying and Selling Wrapped Velas

-It is usually not presently possible to buy alternative cryptocurrencies such as Wrapped Velas directly using US dollars.
-Investors seeking to trade Wrapped Velas should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Wrapped Velas using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Wrapped Velas directly using US dollars.
+Investors seeking to acquire Wrapped Velas should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Wrapped Velas using one of the exchanges listed above.

 new TradingView.widget( { “autosize”: true, “symbol”: “WVLXUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “container_id”: “tradingview_ca32a”} );